Loading...

 Title: ASCENT – RGX-314-3101

-A a multicenter, randomized, active-controlled trial to evaluate the efficacy and safety of a single administration of sub retinal gene therapy RGX-314 versus standard of care in patients with wet AMD.
+A multicenter, randomized, active-controlled trial to evaluate the efficacy and safety of a single administration of sub retinal gene therapy RGX-314 versus standard of care in patients with wet AMD.

 Title: ATMOSPHERE – RGX-314-2104